-- The teenagers are planning to go to a rave at the weekend.
+- The teenagers are planning to go to a rave this weekend.

 In pop culture

 In the 1950s and 60s in the UK, a rave was an informal term for any wild party and the people who went to them were known as ravers.
 However, the term fell out of popular usage after the ’60s and did not reappear until the late ’80s, when it started being used to describe the large dance parties that were part of the acid house culture.
 In the early days, raves were often held illegally in empty warehouses or other such venues or even in fields in the countryside.
 A rave features a seamless (that means there are no gaps) stream of electronic dance music.
 They reached their peak of popularity in the 1990s, but still continue today (although now they are more likely to be legal, highly organized events, held at nightclubs, than illegal underground ones).
 Raves are strongly associated with drug-taking, but not everyone who goes to raves take drugs; some people just go for the music and dancing.
-If you’d like to know more about raves, here is a video made by a rave enthusiast to explain about the different music genres and the culture:
+If you’d like to know more about raves, here is a short documentary about UK’s rave culture: